MIlanSuthar24/dealer-demand-forecasting-arima/README.md

-# Commercial Vehicle Dealer Demand Forecasting
+# Commercial Vehicle Dealer Demand Forecasting using ARIMA

 ## Project Overview

-This project focuses on forecasting future dealer demand for a commercial vehicle distribution network using time series analytics.
-The objective was to build a reliable forecasting solution that helps optimize inventory allocation, reduce stock shortages, and improve supply chain planning.
+This project focuses on forecasting future dealer demand for a commercial vehicle distribution network using **Time Series Analytics**.
+The objective is to build a reliable forecasting solution that helps optimize inventory allocation, reduce stock shortages, and improve supply chain planning.

-A public multi-location sales dataset was adapted into a dealer demand forecasting business case to simulate real-world dealership planning scenarios.
+A public multi-location sales dataset was transformed into a **Commercial Vehicle Dealer Demand Forecasting** business case to simulate real-world dealership operations.

 ---

 ## Business Problem Statement

-Companies with large dealer networks often struggle to estimate future demand accurately.
+Companies with large dealer networks often face challenges in estimating future demand accurately.
 Poor forecasting can lead to:

-* Excess inventory and high holding costs
+- Excess inventory and high holding costs
-* Stock shortages and lost sales
+- Stock shortages and lost sales
-* Delays in logistics and dispatch
+- Delays in logistics and dispatch
-* Inefficient production planning
+- Inefficient production planning
-* Poor dealer allocation decisions
+- Poor dealer allocation decisions

-This project solves the problem by predicting future monthly dealer demand using historical demand trends.
+This project solves the problem by predicting future monthly dealer demand using historical sales trends.

 ---

 ## Project Objective

-Develop an end-to-end forecasting model to predict monthly dealer demand and support:
+Develop an end-to-end forecasting model to predict future monthly dealer demand and support:

-* Inventory planning
+- Inventory Planning
-* Dealer stock allocation
-* Supply chain optimization
+- Dealer Stock Allocation
+- Supply Chain Optimization
+- Production Scheduling
-* Management decision-making
+- Management Decision-Making

 ---